 Cancer of the ovary is most common post-menopause, although it can affect anyone with ovaries at any age.

-There are many types of ovarian cancer, with epithelial ovarian cancer being by far the most common form.
-Germ cell and stromal ovarian cancers are much less common.
+There are many types of ovarian cancer, with epithelial ovarian cancer being by far the most common form:

-- Epithelial ovarian cancer (epithelial ovarian tumours) – derived from cells on the surface of the ovary.
+- Epithelial ovarian cancer (epithelial ovarian tumours) – develops from cells on the surface of the ovary.
 It include the sub-types:

-- Germ cell ovarian cancer– derived from the egg-producing cells within the body of the ovary.
+- Germ cell ovarian cancer– derived from the egg-producing cells in the ovary.
 This rare type of cancer more commonly affects teenagers.
 Some of these tumours are benign (non-cancerous)

-- Stromal ovarian cancer (sex cord stromal tumours) – develops within the cells that hold the ovaries together.
+- Stromal ovarian cancer (sex cord stromal tumours [SCSTs]) – develops within the cells that hold the ovaries together.
 Granulosa cell tumours are the most common type.
 Some of these tumours are benign (non-cancerous)

-- Cancers from other organs in the body can spread to the ovaries – metastatic cancers.
-A metastatic cancer is one that spreads from where it first arose as a primary tumour to other locations in the body
+- Cancers from other organs in the body can spread to the ovaries – called metastatic cancers

 How does it develop?

-If ovarian cancer symptoms are identified and the cancer diagnosed at an early stage, more treatment options are available and the prognosis is more optimistic.
-However, because some of the symptoms of ovarian cancer are often the same as for other less serious conditions, such as irritable bowel syndrome (IBS) or pre-menstrual syndrome (PMS), it can be difficult to recognise the symptoms in the early stages – which is why most women are not diagnosed until the disease has spread.
+If ovarian cancer symptoms are identified and the cancer is diagnosed at an early stage, more treatment options are available and the prognosis is more optimistic.
+However, because some of the symptoms of ovarian cancer are often the same as for other less serious conditions, such as irritable bowel syndrome (IBS) or pre-menstrual syndrome (PMS), it can be difficult to recognise the symptoms in the early stages.

 - Increased abdominal size and persistent bloating (not bloating that comes and goes)